There’s a lot of hype around millennials, especially when it comes to money.

 The specter of the Great Recession looms large over this distrust.
 According to Gallup, 55% of 18- to 34-year-olds owned stocks in 2002, but that figure plummeted to 33% by 2014 and rose only slightly to 37% by 2018.

 The repercussions of this are significant.
 Imagine two people each had $100,000 in 2009.
 One of them invested it in an index fund tracking the S&P 500 with dividends reinvested, and the other left it in cash in a savings account.
 Ten years later in 2019, the investor would have $451,387, while the saver would still only have $100,000.
 Except that $100,000 in 2019 is worth 19.1% less than it was in 2009.
 Adjusting for inflation, the investor would see a 277.71% return on investment, and the saver would see a -19.1% return.
 They’d actually lose money by failing to invest it.

-Pro tip: If you need to open an investment account through M1 Finance.
-They offer no trading fees or commissions and they even allow you to set up an automated investing schedule.
+Pro tip: If you need to open an investment account, you can do so through M1 Finance.
+They charge no trading fees or commissions, and they even allow you to set up an automated investing schedule.

 6. They Aren’t Saving Enough for Retirement

 A 2018 report by the National Institute on Retirement Security found that two-thirds of adults ages 21 to 32 have nothing saved for retirement.
 Even among those who had something saved, the overwhelming majority were far behind where they should be.
 A full 95% of young adults are behind on their retirement savings based on how much they should have saved at their age.

 And to be fair, baby boomers are behind too.
 According to the Stanford Center on Longevity, 3 in 10 boomers have absolutely nothing saved for retirement, despite being at retirement’s doorstep, at least by traditional retirement age standards.

 7. Many Don’t Have Access to Employer-Sponsored Retirement Accounts